 In my opinion, Adamas Milos is one of the best towns on the island to stay.
 I have visited most places in Milos and Adamas stands out to me because of its convenience, location and amenities.
 Most Adamas hotel Milos options come in the form of a well-decored apartment or studio suite.

 Airbnb Milos accommodation in Adamas is plentiful, and you won’t have an issue finding one that suits your budget and needs.
 I stayed in an Air BnB Milos style apartment while in Adamas Milos and I have zero regrets.
+The Milos boutique hotels in Adamas are also pretty stellar.

 READ MORE | Best Area to Stay in Milos